pmean/build-website/text/05/OrdinalData.md

 This is not unlike the process of assigning grades.
 When you calculate a grade point average, you assign the numbers 0, 1, 2, 3, and 4 to the grades F, D, C, B, and A. Is this a reasonable thing to do?
-It is if you believe that a student with two B\'s is comparable to a student with an A and a C. Or more extremely, you would believe that a student with two C\'s is comparable to a student with an A and an F.
+It is if you believe that a student with two B's is comparable to a student with an A and a C. Or more extremely, you would believe that a student with two C's is comparable to a student with an A and an F.

 Perhaps you could assign alternate numbers: A=100, B=90, C=80, D=70,
 F=0.
 That would penalize someone quite strongly for a single F, much